brendajanuario/pipeline-bigdata-pyspark/README.md

 ### Ingestion of streaming log data.
 This pipeline is composed of 3 tasks:
 * Generate random logs in text format and store in datalake.
-* Ingest the data in web_logs_raw into the data warehouse.
+* Ingest the data in web_logs_raw into the data lakehouse.
 * Make the necessary manipulations in `web_logs_raw` and storage in `web_logs` table.

 The structure of this pipeline is very similar to the previous one (2), however here the pipeline is always ingesting and transforming the log data that arrives every second.
+With the purpose of work with Bigdata, more than 700 milions rows were created for this table.

 ### Ingestion and creation of random data used in this project.
 This pipeline contains the scripts that were used to randomly generate the data.

 All the pipelines were set to retry (up to 3 times) and send an email notifying those responsible in case of failure.